sfToolboxApps/LibraryFileManager/README.md

 - Built with [Salesforce Lightning Design System](https://www.lightningdesignsystem.com/)
 - Inspired by the need to simplify Salesforce file management
-- Thanks to the Salesforce developer community for insights and best practices

 ## 🗺 Roadmap